Engin-Boot/capture-behavior-of-a-visit-counter-VinayBhutange/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given
+  Given : Count data of visitors of previous week.

-  When
+  When : Starting day of new week.

-  Then
+  Then : Publish the data of previous week.

 Scenario: Alert when seating capacity is full

-  Given
+  Given : The data of visitors is available.

-  When
+  When : The number of visitors crosses the maximum limit of seats available in the seating zone.

-  Then
+  Then : Alert the respective department for the action.